SealedSeal/4CD-Tech-32x32/README.md

 This resourcepack is based on Faithful 32x32, adding textures to items and blocks from other mods to complete initial resourcepack

 --------------------------------------------------------------------------------
+1.3.10

++ added textures for scaffolds from IC2
++ added textures for glass cables from IC2
++ added textures for splitter and detector cables from IC2
++ added texture for tree from IC2
++ added texture for single use battery from IC2
++ added textures for re battery from IC2
++ added textures for tin can and filled tin can from IC2
++ added texture for scrap from IC2

 v1.3-1.3.9

 + added textures for sulfur and potassium